i-doit/knowledge-base/docs/en/i-doit-add-ons/flows/index.md

 ## Download and installation

 This add-on can be installed at a later date.
-Detailed descriptions regarding download, installation, updates etc. can be found in the article "[i-doit  Add-ons](index.md)".
+Detailed descriptions regarding download, installation, updates etc. can be found in the article[i-doit  Add-ons](index.md).

 ## Rights assignment